Le Barcarès: History

 At the end of the Spanish Civil War, Le Barcarès was the site of a camp housing Republican escapees from Spain.
 Conditions were slightly better than at other camps, as most internees sent there had indicated a willingness to return to Spain.

 Geography

 Localisation

 Le Barcarès is located in the canton of La Côte Salanquaise and in the arrondissement of Perpignan.

+It is part of the Northern Catalan comarca of Rosselló.